The WFTDA-Recognized Tournaments Program recognizes and supports high-quality WFTDA-member hosted tournaments worldwide.

 The tournament must be open to the public or include broadcast

 The tournament must use WFTDA Rankings for any seeding of teams into brackets or high seed/low seed determinations.
 The host league may determine the ranking period which will be used to set seedings and must communicate that date in advance to participants.

 The tournament will follow the requirements for WFTDA-Recognized Tournaments in the WFTDA Suspension Policy

-The tournament host must appoint a Level 3 or above WFTDA-Certified Tournament Head Referee (THR) and Tournament Head NSO (THNSO)*.
-(Tournament Head Referees may be skating or non-skating.)
+The tournament host must provide a staffing plan for officiating, including the Tournament Head Referee (THR) and Tournament Head NSO (THNSO).
+Hiring a Level 3 or above WFTDA-Certified THR and Level 2 or higher THNSO is recommended.
+THRs may be skating or non-skating.

 The Tournament Host must arrange for a Games Tournament Oversight Officer (GTO) to provide oversight for the tournament.
 This individual must provide proof of completion of an online WFTDA GTO certification course prior to tournament start.

 Tournament Officials will utilize the WFTDA Standard Officiating Practices and Verbal Cues.

 The tournament will have an officiating evaluation process set up for teams to complete evaluations and includes a requirement for CHRs and CHNSOs to write tournament evaluations for each member of his/her crew.

 The tournament will place the WFTDA logo and the tagline “A WFTDA-Recognized Tournament” following the tournament name, on all promotional materials.
 (The WFTDA logo must be no bigger than the tournament and/or host league logo, and the tagline must be in proximity of the WFTDA logo)